koyahness/linera-protocol/README.md

 * [`linera-client`](https://linera-io.github.io/linera-protocol/linera_client/index.html)
   Library for writing Linera clients.
-Used for the command-line client and the node service in `linera-service`, as well as the Web client in [`linera-web`](https://github.com/linera-io/linera-web/).
+Used for the command-line client and the node services in `linera-service`, as well as the Web client in [`linera-web`](https://github.com/linera-io/linera-web/).

 * [`linera-service`](https://linera-io.github.io/linera-protocol/linera_service/index.html)